The Carbon Brief Profile: Iran

 Media reports from Iran suggest that while some politicians have called on the president to formally join the Paris Agreement, there are concerns from others that the accord could “act against our national interest” and “put the country into significant expenses”.

-Majid Shafie-Pour, head of the Iranian delegation at COP23, has denounced US president Donald Trump’s decision to withdraw from the Paris Agreement.
+Majid Shafie-Pour, a member of the Iranian delegation at COP23, noted the international community’s criticism of US president Donald Trump’s decision to withdraw from the Paris Agreement in an interview with Deutsche Welle.
 He emphasised the value of cooperation and his government’s desire to “adhere to the climate principles”.

 However, at the most recent “intersessional” climate talks in Bonn, Iran was criticised – along with the US, Russia and Saudi Arabia – for trying to undermine discussions around the Intergovernmental Panel on Climate Change (IPCC) special report on 1.5C, emphasising “scientific knowledge gaps”.